 If you are required to register with the police, this will be stated on your visa sticker, on your Biometric Residence Permit if you have one, or possibly in a letter sent to you when your visa was granted.
 You will need to check carefully.
 Your dependants will also be required to register with the police if you have to register and they meet the visa length, age and nationality conditions above.

-As of 12 September 2016, students who need to register with the police will need to email the following details to OVRO@thamesvalley.pnn.police.uk within 7 days of arrival in the UK:
+If you are required to register with the police you must email the following details to OVRO@thamesvalley.pnn.police.uk within 7 days of arrival in the UK:

 - Full name